-Changing public perceptions and norms is a large and long term effort.
 Given the widespread desire for suburban/urban lawn shoreland landscapes, creating an interest in and desire for ecologically friendly landscapes is a daunting task in need of strong leadership.
-We don't have a clear answer as to what this effort should look like and we hope this paper will encourage a broader conversation of how to effect these changes.
-We do suggest these considerations in any conversation:
+Changing public perceptions and norms is a challenging effort to which there is no simple solution.
+We hope this paper encourages a broader conversation of how to effect these changes and suggest these considerations:

 - 1. How can we harness the knowledge, passion, and existing networks of local resource agencies and non-profit organizations to coordinate and amplify efforts? - 2.
-What key messages can be consistently delivered across the state and at the local level to build awareness of the problem and to advance property owner desires for natural shoreland landscapes? - 3.
+What key messages can be consistently delivered across the state and at the local level to build awareness of the problem and to advance property owner desires for natural shoreline landscapes? - 3.
 What role should state agencies play? - 4.
 What funding is needed to start and sustain this effort? - 5.
 What kind of organization, working within what type of structure, and comprised of what people, is needed to implement the needed messages, programs and local assistance leading to this change?